tesch1/mrtkitchen/README.md

-For release binaries of the SeqInspector utility (Academic only): https://github.com/tesch1/mrtkitchen/releases
+For release binaries of the SeqInspector utility (Academic use only):

+https://github.com/tesch1/mrtkitchen/releases